 NAARX 12b-1 distribution fee is 0.3.
 NAARX front-end sales load is 5.75.
 NAARX back-end sales load is 0.

-Finny Score is N/A. Our quantitative analysis shows 1 reason to buy and 2 reasons to sell.
-Finny Scores are not available if there are insufficient data points from the analysis.
+Finny Score is 50.
+Our quantitative analysis shows 2 reasons to buy and 2 reasons to sell it, resulting in the Finny Score of 50.

 The following are NAARX strengths from our perspective:

-- NAARX 3-year return is 5.86%, which is in line with the 3-year return of the benchmark index (S&P Target Date Retirement Income TR USD), 6.18%.
+- NAARX 3-year return is 8.17%, which is higher than the 3-year return of the benchmark index (S&P Target Date Retirement Income TR USD), 7.33%.

 The following are NAARX weaknesses from our perspective: